 VGIF is an international women’s fund based in the United States and governed by an international Board of Directors.
 We provide grants globally to fund locally generated projects that advance the rights of women and girls; projects that help improve the lives of women and girls by advancing women’s rights and social justice.

 VGIF was founded in 1969 and has funded over 515 projects in 93 countries, focusing on issues ranging from education and health to economic empowerment and human rights.

 VGIF recently established a larger office with increased responsibilities, while the Board of Directors moved from being a working board to becoming a governance board.
 VGIF is engaged in a significant capacity building effort to further expand its grantmaking program and to strengthen its grantee support and oversight efforts.
-Currently, in collaboration with the Board of Directors and its committees, the work of VGIF is conducted by four staff members, with a cadre of local and international volunteers, a graduate Fellow, and several interns.
+Currently, in collaboration with the Board of Directors and its committees, the work of VGIF is conducted by five staff members, with a cadre of local and international volunteers, a graduate Fellow, and several interns.

 Over 45 years supporting women in developing countries including: